bisdn/bisdn.github.io/setup/setup_standalone.md

 ## Using baseboxd

 baseboxd uses a config file to set e.g. [GLOG loglevels][GLOG] and OpenFlow ports.
-On BISDN Linux this configuration data is stored is `/etc/default/baseboxd` and on Fedora systems in `/etc/sysconfig/baseboxd`.
+On BISDN Linux this configuration data is stored in `/etc/default/baseboxd` and on Fedora systems in `/etc/sysconfig/baseboxd`.
 The example below shows the basic structure:

 ```
 ### Configuration options for baseboxd